App Volumes architecture

 App Volumes has been available as a marketplace application since version 2312.
 App Volumes 4 version 2406 introduced persistent desktop support, enabling application delivery to Microsoft Windows 365 persistent desktop environments.
 This section will focus on the ‘major release’ capabilities of App Volumes version 2412.

 From version 2412, App Volumes deployed from the marketplace support Azure Virtual Desktop with Microsoft Entra ID (formerly Azure AD).
 This capability extends the synchronization of application packages, markers, and entitlements between the App Volumes Admin UI and the Azure Virtual Desktop, allowing the AVD Administrator to assign App Volumes applications directly from the AVD Portal.
-Here is a detailed list of the Configuration Scenarios for Azure Marketplace Deployment of App Volumes.
+There is a detailed list of the Configuration Scenarios for Azure Marketplace Deployment of App Volumes.

-Figure 15: App Volumes deployment from Azure Marketplace
+Figure 14: App Volumes deployment from Azure Marketplace

 Considerations for deploying App Volumes from the Azure Marketplace